pbeza/wildland-core/docs/processes/0002_Branching_strategy.md

 features that are accessible to end users, as well as maintaining a means by which we can conveniently and correctly provide patches for said releases.

-The branching strategy is a a soft-restricted version of the gitflow.
+The branching strategy is a soft-restricted version of the gitflow.

 When a release is planned, the next branch should be created (sprouted from the common development branch) with name based on semversion (e.g. v1.3.12).